atoxic/Online-Manga-Downloader/README.txt

 === Usage ===

 Put the URL of the viewer in "Viewer URL" and press "Download."
-Press "Example" to see what the URLs should look like.
+Look at the examples in the tabs to see what the URLs should look like.
 If you have an error, send me a mail with the text in "Log."

 === Files ===